top of page

 PROTECTING EXISTING HABITATS

 There was evidence of a summer vole population but only a few bats sighted and little diversity of wintering birds.
+This is a migratory habitat and the water vole population does no live here permanently.

 The proposal includes allowance for bat roosts within the proposed buildings and sympathetic lighting to encourage more bats.
 Native fruit plants will also provide a source of food for them.